KatherineMichel/portfolio/doc/favorite-conference-snapshots.md

 Me, Abigail Afi Gbadago, and Velda Kiara after Black Python Devs Leadership Summit!
 I am so proud of them for the role they played in organizing an outstanding event.
 It had a lot of heart.

 ![](favorite-conference-snapshots/djangocon-us-2024-defna-board.jpg)
-The DEFNA Board dinner at 21c Museum Hotel Counting House.
+Wonderful people... the DEFNA Board dinner at 21c Museum Hotel Counting House.
 An unforgettable meal.

 ![](favorite-conference-snapshots/djangocon-us-2024-me-and-lorenzo.jpg)
 After years of following each other on social media, Lorenzo Peña and I had the chance to meet in person!
 I was thrilled that he had the chance to present a talk and attend the speaker/organizer dinner too.
 It was a dream come true for him.